VolodymyrMamaevsky/VolodymyrMamaevsky/README.md

 ### Volodymyr Mamaevsky
 #### Python Developer (***Django, FastAPI, React*** )
 - More than 10 years of experience in IT.
-- Highly motivated developer with a keen interest in all things related to the Backend development.
+- Highly motivated developer with a keen interest in all things related to the Back-end development.
-- I have good knowledge of Python (Django, FastAPI), PostgreSQL, Docker.
+- I have good knowledge of Python (Django, FastAPI), PostgreSQL, Docker, Linux.
 - Also have experience with JavaScript (React, Node.js) and Golang.
 - I learn quickly and improving my skills every day.
 ---